DM871/dm871_old_github_io/index.md

   - Test 3: week 13, March 30, from 8:00 to 7:59

-- Reexam: Oral in August
+- Reexam: two days take-home exam in August

 - [Preparation for the take-home assignments](./notes/editing.html)